Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

 # Tensorflow chatbot
-### (with seq2seq + attention + dict-compress + beam search + anti-LM + deep reinforcement learning + facebook messenger server)
+### (with seq2seq + attention + dict-compress + beam search + anti-LM + facebook messenger server)

+> ####[Update 2017-03-09]
-> Update-2017-03-06: upgrade to tensorflow v1.0.0, no backward compatible since too much have changed in tensorflow.
+> 1. Upgrade to tensorflow v1.0.0, no backward compatible since tensorflow have changed so much.
+> 2. A pre-trained model using twitter corpus is added, just `./go_example` and you are ready to try it in interactive chat mode!
+> 3. You could start from tracing this `go_example` script to know how things work!

 ## Briefing